Levothyroxine and Tylenol can generally be taken together safely, with no significant interactions reported.

 Overusing either medication carries risks unrelated to their interaction:

-- Levothyroxine Overdose: Can cause symptoms like rapid heartbeat, anxiety, weight loss.
+- Levothyroxine Overdose: Can cause symptoms like rapid heartbeat, anxiety, and unintended weight loss.

 - Acetaminophen Overdose: Can lead to severe liver damage requiring emergency care.